kyeotic/raviger/docs/api/useQueryParams.md

 ## Basic

-The default parse and serialize functions utilized the browser built-in `URLSearchParams`.
-You can provide custom parse and serialize functions to control this behavior.
+The default parse and serialize functions utilize the browser's built-in `URLSearchParams`.
+You can provide custom parse and serialize functions to override this behavior.

 ```jsx
 import { useQueryParams } from 'raviger'